CapnHawke/Game-Controller-Parts/Encoders/Xiao Breakout Board/README.md

 - A BoM file for the list of parts to be assembled
 - A Pick and Place file (also called a CPL) for the placement of the parts in the BoM file

-This design includes both SMD and through hole parts from JLCPCB.
+This design includes through hole parts from JLCPCB.
 There are additional costs associated with having through hole parts added to the board.
 You can reduce overall costs by removing headers that are not needed for your specific application of the board.
 This can be done in EasyEDA directly by choosing to exclude the part from the BoM before exporting the necessary files.

-These boards have been designed to be fully assembled by JLCPCB.
-You will not need to do any soldering or assembly of any kind, should you order a batch of them.
-The only thing you will need to do is flash the boards with the most recent version of GP2040-CE and then test the boards.
+It will be necessary to solder a Xiao ESP32-C3 wireless device to this breakout board after it is assembled by JLCPCB.

 Please note that these files are provided without warranty.
 The providers are not responsible for issues that arise from the manufacturing of these boards done through JLCPCB or any other manufacturer.
 These board files have been ordered and tested for functionality.

 ## How to order a board

 All of the boards so far have been ordered though JLCPCB.
-Due to minimum order numbers you would get five of these basic breakout boards.
+Due to minimum order numbers you would get five of these breakout boards.
 Here are the steps to make your first order and what options I choose along the way.

 1 - Go to JLCPCB.com<br/>

 2 - Click on `Instant Quote`<br/>

-3 - Click on `Add Gerber file` and choose the file named `Gerber_PCB-RP2040-BBB-H-FP-v1.1.zip` from the `Fabrication files` folder<br/>
+3 - Click on `Add Gerber file` and choose the file named `Gerber_XBB-Xiao-Breakout-Board_PCB_XBB-v0.1.0-Xiao-Breakout-Board_2025-03-25.zip` from the `Production files` folder<br/>

 4 - Choose the following options for the board:<br/>
 - Base Material = FR-4<br/>